 Interest rate risk relates to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-In order to mitigate interest rate risk, the Company enters into interest rate swaps to fix a portion of its floating rate debt.

-After considering the interest rate swaps, the Company's interest rate risk is limited to cash and restricted cash, the unhedged portion of debt under the senior credit facility and floating rates on finance receivables and assets held-for-sale.
+The Company's interest rate risk is limited to the unhedged portion of debt under the senior credit facility after consideration of floating rate finance receivables.
+Based on its exposure as at December 31, 2022, the Company estimates that a hypothetical 100 basis point increase in interest rates would decrease net income before taxes by approximately \$3.6 million.

-The Company does experience short-term interest rate risk on its finance receivables during the period between fixing the contractual rate under the finance contracts with its customers and locking the interest rate under its funding facilities or when the Company can sell the finance contracts through to third party financial institutions.
+The Company does experience short-term interest rate risk on its finance receivables during the period between fixing the contractual rate under the finance contracts with its customers and when the Company can sell the finance contracts through to third-party financial institutions.
+Based on its exposure as at December 31, 2022, the Company estimates that a hypothetical 50 basis point increase in interest rates may result in a decrease of approximately \$1.0 million in the carrying value of its held-for-trading financial assets.